-Tips to fostering recovery
+Tips to fostering long term recovery

 A regular schedule of work, play, household responsibilities, as well as making time for recovery activities, helps them stay on track.